A strong school culture and climate ensures our students

 From working with students to design systems and routines, producing assemblies and celebrations, to implementing a restorative approach to discipline, the Office of Student Affairs (OSA) fosters a safe, nurturing environment for everyone at BUGS.
 The OSA takes pride in building a community based on our CARES values.

-Scroll down to learn more about our special events, Clubs at BUGS, and our Uniform Policy.
+Scroll down to learn more about our special events, Clubs at BUGS, our Off-Campus Lunch Program and our Uniform Policy.
 Click here to watch a NY1 story about BUGS Quiet Time Program.

 the office of student affairs (OSA)